-In the ancient days, wind was mainly used for grinding grains and pumping up water for domestic use.
+In the ancient days, the wind was mainly used for grinding grains and pumping up water for domestic use.
 These days, it turns large wind turbines to generate energy, which is converted into electricity.
-The modern wind turbines may vary technology wise, but the principle of operation is similar; they both capture wind energy to produce electricity.
+The modern wind turbines may vary technology-wise, but the principle of operation is similar; they both capture wind energy to produce electricity.

 Various Disadvantages of Wind Energy